cerb/cerb.github.io/_guides/localization/create-translation.md

 ---
-title: "Translate Cerb to a new language"
+title: Translate Cerb to a new language
-excerpt: Cerb includes a plugin for translating the UI into new languages.
-We offer a billing credit for sharing translation work.
+excerpt: This page provides a comprehensive guide on translating Cerb's user interface into new languages using the Translation Editor plugin.
+summary: This page provides a comprehensive guide on translating Cerb's user interface into new languages using the Translation Editor plugin.
+It details the process of enabling the plugin, creating a new language, and translating text using the built-in translation editor.
+The guide also explains how to share translations in the TMX1 format, which can be imported by other Cerb users.
+Additionally, it offers a financial incentive for translation work, with a billing credit of $0.50 USD per phrase.
+The page includes step-by-step instructions for each part of the translation process, from enabling the plugin to exporting the completed translations.
+References to the TMX format are also provided for further understanding.
+permalink: /guides/localization/create-translation/
 layout: integration
 topic: Localization
 jumbotron:
   title: Translate Cerb to a new language
   tagline: ""
   breadcrumbs:
-  -
-    label: Resources &raquo;
+  - label: Resources &raquo;
     url: /resources/
-  -
-    label: Guides &raquo;
+  - label: Guides &raquo;
     url: /resources/guides/
-  -
-    label: Localization &raquo;
+  - label: Localization &raquo;
     url: /resources/guides/#localization
 ---